Fast differentiation of hyperbolic chaos: Fast formula of unstable divergence

-\ree{ There are several well-known fast algorithms, such as the fast Fourier transform and the fast multipole method.
-Roughly speaking, a common idea in these fast algorithms is to combine many small terms into a big term, and then apply some expensive operation on the big term only once, instead of many times on individual small terms.
-In this section, we find such a structure for the expansion formula of the unstable divergence.
-In our case, the most expensive operation is the renormalized second-order tangent equation, which governs the propagation of derivatives of vectors.
-We use the linearity of $\nabla e$ to define a summation, $p$; hence, the second-order tangent equation only need to be applied to $p$ once, instead many times on each $\nabla e$. }
+Fast algorithms, such as the fast Fourier transformation \cite{FFT} and the fast multipole method \cite{FMM,Greengard1991}, found a non-obvious `fast' structure, which allows us to combine many small terms into a few big terms.
+Because the rules of propagation, or the `dynamics', on these small terms are similar, we can then apply some averaged rule of propagation on big terms only a few times, instead of many times on each small term.

-In this section, we show that both the unstable contribution and the inductive relation of $p$ can be expressed via this `first combine then propagate' strategy.
-Finally, we show that $p$ is uniquely determined by the inductive relation it satisfies, hence, we obtain a `fast' characterization of the unstable divergence. \nax{It also turns out that, in the fast characterization, the oblique projection is replaced by an orthogonal projection, hence, the fast characterization is also non-intrusive, which means that it requires only first and second order tangent solutions. }
+In this section, we show that the expansion formula of the unstable contribution can be expressed via this `first combine, then propagate' strategy.
+Then we show that the main term is the unique limit of the dynamics it satisfies.
+It also turns out that the oblique projection disappears in the fast formula.
+Hence, the fast formula involves only $u$ many first- and second-order tangent solutions.

-\subsection{Definitions of \texorpdfstring{$p$, $\beta$, and $U$} {p, beta, and U}}
+\subsection{Definitions of \texorpdfstring{$p$, $\beta$, and $U$}{p, beta, and U}}

+We shall find a very fast structure for the expansion formula of the unstable divergence, where we only need one uniform rule of propagation for one big term.
+This big term is $p$, which is the linear sum of many small terms, $\nabla e$'s.
+The dynamics of $p$ and $\nabla e$ is denoted by $\beta$, which is the renormalized second-order tangent equation, which governs the propagation of derivatives of vectors.
+Finally, $U$ accounts for the volume growth along the unstable direction after applying $\beta$, and the unstable contribution can be expressed as $\rho(\tilde U (p))$.

-The expression in theorem~\ref{t:expansion} computes too many times $\nabla f_*$, which is the Riemannian connection of the pushforward tensor defined in \re{appendix~\ref{a:f*}}.
-To save computational efforts, we seek to combine terms with $\nabla f_*$ at the same step.
-To achieve this, first let $e_{-k}$ be $\tilde e_{-k}$ in the second summation, then, by the invariance of the SRB measure,
+More specifically, the expression in theorem~\ref{t:expansion} computes $\nabla f_*$ too many times, which is the Riemannian connection of the pushforward tensor defined in appendix~\ref{a:f*}.
+To save computational effort, we seek to combine terms with $\nabla f_*$ at the same step.
+To achieve this, first let $e_{-k}$ be $\tilde e_{-k}$ in the second summation, where $\tilde e = e/\|e\|$; then, by the invariance of the SRB measure, change the time steps of the terms in \cref{t:expansion} to get